cmcodes1/css-puns/CONTRIBUTING.md

 # Contribution Guide
 Welcome and thank you for sharing your CSS pun here! 😊

-Add your CSS pun in the [README.md](https://github.com/cmcodes1/css-puns/blob/main/README.md) page in the following format.
+Add your CSS pun at the top in the [README.md](https://github.com/cmcodes1/css-puns/blob/main/README.md) page in the following format.

 - Add ` ```css ` in a new line before writing your pun
 - In the next line, type your pun